A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

 \subsubsection{3-connected components}

-The starting point of the construction is the fact (due to Whitney and Imrich) that $3$-connected graphs have a unique combinatorial embedding, up to inverting all permutations, even in the infinite case.
+The starting point of the construction is the fact (due to Whitney and Imrich) that a $3$-connected graph has a unique combinatorial embedding, up to inverting all permutations, even in the infinite case.

+\begin{example} To find examples of 3-connected graphs with infinitely many ends that have a locally finite embedding do the following.
+Start with any (possibly unimodular random) graph with infinitely many ends and a locally finite planar embedding, and assume for simplicity that it has no leaves (e.g.\ regular-, or unimodular Galton-Watson trees).
+Perform the local operation shown in Figure \ref{fig:3-connected-examples} around every vertex to turn it into a 3-connected graph while preserving the other properties. \end{example}